- Start date: January 19th 2023

 The politics of devolved decision-making to cities has put the spotlight on how transport affects economic performance.
-Growth Deals, City Deals, transport infrastructure funds and Payment by Results are the outcomes of the new politics.
 Transport schemes are now judged and prioritised on their expected economic outcomes.
 Like it or not Gross Value Added and jobs are now part of the lexicon in transport planning, but:

 - Have we got the right tools to be making decisions based on GVA and jobs?